SebiderSushi/android-media-rw-remounter/README.md

 Upon the first mount with this app installed, i.e. when you actively need to grant root access, it is possible that the app will do nothing.
 This is because the app will currently be terminated if it has to wait more than a few seconds for root access.
 Once root access has already been granted and the app is immediately given root access every time it needs it, everything should work as expected.

+### Limitations
+At the moment, i did not find any way to enable write access for secondary users as well.
+However, they still get read access to the SD Card.

 ### Issue reporting and support
 If you run into major issues while using the app or if you are an expert and found any problems with the code, don't hesitate to open an issue about it.
 Try to provide as much details as possible.
 Describe what you did in exact steps, what you expected and what happened instead.
 If you open an issue because the app doesn't work on your device even though you feel it should, provide at least your android version, device brand and model and filesystem of the storage you want to mount.